canonical-web-and-design/practices/project-management/iteration-creation.md

 ### Assigning issues to small tasks

-Once you have completed you planning and know how many points you can still take on in the iteration.
-Scroll though the Triaged pipeline and choose a number of high, medium and low issues.
+Once you have completed your planning and know how many points you can still take on in the iteration, scroll through the Triaged pipeline and choose a number of high, medium and low issues.

 I would suggest a ratio of 3 high, 2 medium and 1 small.